• Skip to primary navigation

 • Pumpkin - The star of this salad.
 We have given all the tips on how to cut a pumpkin below.
 Pumpkins are more than just for carving at Halloween.

-• Lettuce - This is the base of the salad.
+• Lettuce - This is the base of the roasted pumpkin salad.
 We used a mixture of butterhead, radicchio and rocket, however you can use any lettuce mixture you like.
 Use something like romaine or little gem for added crunch.
+Baby spinach is nice for an iron boost too.

-• Onion - We roasted some red onion along with the pumpkin to add some flavour and extra colour.
+• Onion - We roasted some red onion along with the pumpkin to add some flavor and extra colour.
 You could use shallots instead, which would add some sweetness.

 • Beetroot - We used already roasted beetroot (not pickled) to save some time, but you could roast some yourself if you prefer.

-• Pine nuts - These add lots of extra crunch to the salad.
+• Pine nuts - These add lots of extra crunch to the salad with pumpkin.
 They are expensive though, so you could swap them for pecans, walnuts or flaked almonds.

-• Dressing - We made our how mustard and balsamic dressing, however you could use a store bought one - honey and mustard works well.
-An alternative dressing would be a nice creamy tahini one.
+• Dressing - We made our how mustard and balsamic dressing, however you could use a store bought one - honey and mustard dressing works well.
+An alternative dressing would be a nice creamy tahini dressing.

 • Goat's Cheese - This just goes so well with the creamy pumpkin.
-You could swap it stilton or Parmesan shavings.
+You could swap it for Stilton or Parmesan shavings (use an alternative to keep it vegetarian).

 • Seasoning - Add salt and pepper to taste.